cianleypoldt/zenoa-engine/README.md

 ## About

-Zenoa is a minimal, deterministic 2D rigid-body physics engine developed as a personal project to explore low-level engine architecture, performance, and numerical stability in simulation.
-It is built entirely in C++17 with a focus on cache efficiency, fixed-timestep consistency, and clean API design.

-The engine is developed and maintained by a 17-year-old student as an educational project.
-While not intended as a full replacement for production-grade physics engines, Zenoa serves as a performant and lightweight foundation for learning, experimentation, and further extension.
+Zenoa is an ongoing physics engine project developed at 17 with a focus on performance, determinism, and low-level system design—built both as a functional engine and as a deeper study in real-time simulation.

 ---